marcosaccomandi/Data-BI-Portfolio/tableau/born-to-live-born-to-die/README.md

 Each GIF shows key interactions:
 - **Global Overview:** world rankings, tooltips, and filters in action.
-- **Regional Trends:** country comparison and temporal analysis.
+- **Trend Comparison:** country comparison and temporal analysis.
-- **World by Regions:** demographic distribution and interactivity by continent.
+- **Regional Summary:** demographic distribution and interactivity by continent.

 ---